commanded/commanded/guides/Usage.md

     end
     ```

-3. Build a `BankAccount` aggregate root to handle the command, protect its business invariants, and return a domain event when successfully handled:
+3. Build a `BankAccount` aggregate to handle the command, protect its business invariants, and return a domain event when successfully handled:

     ```elixir
     defmodule BankAccount do